 First of all, women and men alike frequently complain to Sisu’s doctors that their faces look 'tired'.
 This is true at Sisu Clinics locations in Dublin, Cork and Killarney.
 Simultaneously, our patients also want to know how to fix hollow, sunken, baggy under eyes.
 Given that, here's what you need to know.

 Unless they have a lot of aesthetic knowledge, patients often can't quite pinpoint what is causing this exhausted look.
 Since they've never noticed it before, the new look can be both alarming and baffling.
 In truth, it is often due to tear trough deformity.
 But what is that?
 Further, how do you fix it?
 Obviously, Sisu Clinics medical doctors know how to rejuvenate those tired eyes and eliminate that exhausted appearance.
 In short, the key is an expert medical treatment with dermal fillers.
 So let us explain tear trough correction in detail.

 - In general, 'tired eyes' are one of the earliest signs of ageing.

 - Soon after our body's hyaluronic acid supplies start to dwindle rapidly, we see the effects in our face, neck and body.

-- Surprisingly, even younger people, like actress Kristen Stewart, can suffer tear trough deformity.
-(No, this was not a look simply created for Bella Swan ‘vampire eyes’ in the Twilight films!
+- Surprisingly, even younger people, like actress Kristen Stewart, can suffer tear trough deformities.
+(No, this was not a look simply created for Bella Swan 'vampire eyes' in the Twilight films!
 She has displayed it beforehand and ever since.)

 - In fact, this age-related volume loss is just one component of this exhausted look.